jbreeden/mruby-bindings/README.md

     manually tweak them (mostly commenting useless ones out).
 Afterwards, use `--skip macros` and they will no longer be generated.

+    WARNING
-    WARNING: The output directory is cleared before generating bindings.
-So any skipped portions simply won't exist.
-You should be copying the generated bindings to another folder.
-Then, as required, you can regenerate the bindings, and copy the result over your "master" files.
+      The output directory is cleared before generating bindings.

+      Any skipped portions simply won't exist.
+You should be copying the generated bindings to another folder (call this new folder your "master" files).
+As required, you can regenerate the bindings, and copy the result over your "master" files.
 In this way, the skipped portions will not overwrite your manual changes.
 This is the basic loop you'll go through - as you define additional CTypes other binding configurations - until you get bindings that are complete & functional.

+    RECOMMENDATION
+      Use Rake.
+Define Rake tasks for running clang2json & mruby_bindings, as well as pulling the generated code to your master files.

+    RECOMMENDATION
-    RECOMMENDATION: When you first generate bindings, put them under version control.
+      When you first generate bindings, put them under version control.
 Each time you add a CType or change a setting, check the diff of the output to see the changes.
 Only then, once you've acheived the effect you want, should you copy the generated code to your master files.

     May be specified multiple times.